splunk/observability-workshop/docs/dashboards/adding-charts.md

 ![Dashboard Info](../images/dashboards/M-MoreCharts-8.png)

 This will add a new Signal **D** to your chart, It shows the number of active request active.
-Add the filter for the *demo_datacenter:Paris*. then change the Rollup type by clicking on **Delta Rollup** (or clicking on the cog icon)
+Add the filter for the *demo_datacenter:Paris* then change the Rollup type by clicking on **Delta Rollup** (or clicking on the cog icon).

 ![rollup change](../images/dashboards/M-MoreCharts-9.png)